rezanikfal/Tutorials/GIT.md

 `*master`

 ## Reset Branches
 Move HEAD pointer to a specific commit.
+Be careful about amending commits which have been shared.
 ### Soft
-- Return to an old state and leave code changes staged.
+- Return to an old state and leave code changes __staged__.
 - Useful for amending one or more commits as a unique commit.
-- Be careful about amending commits which have been shared.
+### Mixed
+- Like Soft Reset, Return to an old state and leave code changes in __working directory__.
+- Useful for reorganizing commits.
+### Hard
+- Return to an old state and __discard__ all code changes.
+- Useful to permanently undo commits.